 - Off-page SEO: Centered around earning links, online brand strength, and extending your website’s reach.
 Your SEO agency should source for opportunities to increase your website’s Domain Authority (DA), via inbound links from other viable web properties that already have good DA.

-Always ensure that the agency you hire is well-versed in both the strategy and execution of technical SEO, UX, and off-page SEO.
+Always ensure that the digital marketing agency you hire is well-versed in both the strategy and execution of technical SEO, UX, and off-page SEO.

 Avoid empty promises

-It’s worth noting that a reliable SEO-based company won’t guarantee top rankings.
+It’s worth noting that a reliable SEO-based agency won’t guarantee top rankings.

 - No SEO agency can say that they know the specifics of Google’s algorithm